Oxid15/cascade/cascade/docs/source/tutorials/ui.rst

 Configs
 -------

-Here you can see configs produced by Cascade's configuration management system.
+Here you can see configs produced by Cascade's :ref:`configuration management system</tutorials/configuration.rst>`.
 If your model has a config saved it will be displayed here.

 .. image:: imgs/model-config.png
   :alt: Model config page of Cascade - Small scale MLOps library